interstellardrumbeat/python-projects/README.md

 # Python Projects

-This folder contains **small Python projects** created either for my job or to demonstrate practical programming skills relevant to technical and scientific roles.
+This folder contains **small Python projects** created either for my job or to practice with specific libraries and modules in Python.

-> Note for recruiters: These projects showcase my ability to write **clean, well-documented, and reproducible code**, as well as my skill in breaking down problems into clear, maintainable scripts — useful for roles requiring technical fluency alongside strong documentation skills.
+> Note for recruiters: These projects showcase my ability to understand and write **clean, well-documented, and reproducible code**, as well as my skill in breaking down problems into clear, maintainable scripts — useful for roles requiring technical fluency alongside strong documentation skills.

 Each project includes its own README with: